-The Lisbon Strategy marked another important step in European innovation policy, as innovation got a new role as the motor for economic change and growth.
-It intended to deal with the low productivity and stagnation of economic growth in the EU through the formulation of various policy initiatives to be taken by all member states.
-A translation of the Lisbon Strategy into concrete measures led to the extension of the Framework Programmes for Research and Technological Development into FP7, and the creation of European Technology Platforms (ETP) as well as Joint Technology Initiatives (JTI), which should both help to achieve the target of spending at least 3% of the Gross Domestic Product (GDP) for research and technological development.
+The Lisbon Strategy marked another important step in European innovation policy, as innovation was given a new role as the motor for economic change and growth.
+The Strategy intended to deal with the low productivity and stagnation of economic growth in the EU through the formulation of various policy initiatives to be taken by all member states.
+A translation of the Lisbon Strategy into concrete measures led to the extension of the Framework Programmes for Research and Technological Development into FP7, and the creation of European Technology Platforms (ETP) and Joint Technology Initiatives (JTI).
+These were to serve as an impetus to achieving the target of spending at least 3% of the Gross Domestic Product (GDP) for research and technological development.

 Horizon 2020: 'from research to retail'